Shawn Clem

 PhD, Biology: Florida International University, 2004

-Dr. Shawn Clem is the Research Director of Audubon Florida's Western Everglades Research Center, located at Corkscrew Swamp Sanctuary.
-Dr. Clem is a community ecologist with twenty years of experience in researching and describing the ecology, hydrology, and impacts from environmental stressors on our region, with past positons and projects at Everglades National Park, Audubon’s Everglades Science Center in Tavernier, and Big Cypress National Preserve.
+Shawn Clem, PhD, is the Director of Conservation and leads Corkscrew Swamp Sanctuary’s land stewardship and research teams.
+Dr. Clem is a community ecologist with more than twenty years of experience conducting research and describing the ecology, hydrology, and impacts from environmental stressors on our region.
+She has worked on research projects throughout the Greater Everglades from Everglades National Park and the Florida Keys to Big Cypress National Preserve and the Picayune Strand.

-Dr. Clem is the founder and leader of the annual Corkscrew Watershed Science Forum, co-director of Corkscrew’s Conservation Internship program; co-organizer of Audubon Florida’s Conservation Leadership Initiative; adjunct graduate faculty at Florida Gulf Coast University (FGCU); and a Research Affiliate of FGCU's Everglades Wetland Research Park.
+Dr. Clem is the founder and leader of the annual Corkscrew Watershed Science Forum, a Trustee with the CREW Land & Water Trust, and adjunct graduate faculty at Florida Gulf Coast University (FGCU).

 Email Shawn